xpack/web-jekyll/pages/intro.md

 the latest CMake, ninja and the liquidjs npm module.

-For this, in the project forlder, issue the following command, which will install the required tools in a central location, and add links to them.
+For this, in the project forlder, issue the following command, which will install the required tools in a global xPacks store location, and add links to them.

 ```console